KentonWhite/ProjectTemplate/website/file_formats.markdown

 		type: sqlite
 		dbname: /path/to/sample_database
 		query: SELECT * FROM users WHERE user_active == 1

+## .file Files
+You can load data that is not stored in the current project using a `.file` file.
+You must specify the path and the extension that the file would have, if it were being loaded by the standard ProjectTemplate auto-loader.
+An example is shown below that would load an SQLite3 database stored in a separate location:

+		path: /path/to/sample_database
+		extension: db

 # Future Support Data Sources
 In the future, ProjectTemplate could potentially support the following formats: